 Henrik Stenson to be Ryder Cup captain for Europe in Rome

-Stenson, however, was among those mentioned as being tempted by a “Super Golf League” that Greg Norman is trying to put together backed by Saudi Arabia’s sovereign wealth fund.
+Stenson was among those tempted by guaranteed riches of a “Super Golf League” that Greg Norman is trying to put together, backed by Saudi Arabia’s sovereign wealth fund.
+The status of such a league is unclear with the entire top 10 in the world having said they are staying put.

+“There’s been a lot of speculation back and forth,” Stenson said.
+“And as I said, I am fully committed to the captaincy and to the Ryder Cup Europe and the job at hand.
+So we’re going to keep busy with that and I’m going to do everything in my power to deliver a winning team in Rome.”

-Given the challenge to the European tour and the PGA Tour, players who signed up for a rival league would lose out on the Ryder Cup.
+Because of the threat to the European tour and the PGA Tour, players who sign with a rival league were likely to abandon any participation in the Ryder Cup.

+Stenson said the captain signs a contract with Ryder Cup Europe, but not the players or the vice captains.
+He said neither the players who make the 2023 team nor the vice captains are required to sign the contract.
+He did not elaborate on what the contract required.

+“I’m fully committed to my role as a captain and working hard toward the result we want in Rome,” Stenson said.

 “He comes with all the credibility of what he has achieved, and as we all know a dry a sense of humor and a fantastic warm personality,” said Guy Kinnings, the European Ryder Cup director.
 “But he is also a ferocious competitor.
 He is hugely respected by the players and admired by everyone involved with the game and the Ryder Cup.”